| |

 Linkin Park

-Linkin Park’s “Up From The Bottom” owns the top spots on Billboard‘s Alternative Airplay and Mainstream Rock Airplay charts.
+Linkin Park’s “Up From The Bottom” owned the top spots on Billboard‘s Alternative Airplay and Mainstream Rock Airplay charts.

 Linkin Park is eighth on the list of the most #1s on Mainstream Rock